Structure from Appearance: Topology with Shapes, without Points: Continuity

 A mapping may describe how a shape (the whole shape), or part(s) of it, is transformed by rotation, reflection, translation, or a linear transformation (or other known transformations) into another shape; for example, the mappings in Figure 20a.
 A mapping may also describe how a shape is transformed to another by adding something to it (Figure 20b, top), or by subtracting (erasing) something from it (Figure 20b, bottom).
 A mapping may also take a shape into itself untouched, in which case we have a special kind of mapping known as the \emph{identity} mapping (Figure 21b).
 Mappings between shapes are used all the time in practice in art and design.
 They are one of the most popular ways of creating something new out of something already known.

 A \emph{mapping} from a source shape $S$ into a target shape $S'$ is written as

 \centerline{ $f: S \rightarrow S'$.} If $x$ is a part of $S$, denote by $f(x)$ the (unique) image of $x$ determined under $f$; the image of $x$ is a part $y$ of $S'$, such that $f(x) = y$.
-The mapping $f$ describes how the parts of $S$ are spatially changed or transformed into the full target shape $S'$, so that the image of $S$ under $f$ is equal to $S'$, i.e. $f(S) = S'$.
+The mapping $f$ describes how the parts of $S$ are spatially changed or transformed into parts of the target shape $S'$, so that the image of $S$ under $f$ is equal to the full shape $S'$, i.e., $f(S) = S'$.
+Because the set of all the parts of a shape forms a partially ordered set (poset) (see \emph{Section 2}), a mapping between two shapes can be understood as a mapping between their respective posets (the mappings we're interested in are only those that preserve the embedding order of parts, as explained in a forthcoming paragraph).

 New mappings between shapes can be formed from given ones.
 For example, a new mapping can be formed by restricting the target image of $f$ to a \emph{proper part} of $S'$.
 In particular, the mapping $h: S \rightarrow S^{+}$, where $S^{+}$ is a proper part of $S'$ and $h(S) = S^{+}$, describes how $S$ is transformed to some part $S^{+}$ of $S'$, but not to the full shape $S'$.
 The \emph{composite} of two given mappings can be also formed in the obvious way: given $f: S \rightarrow S'$ and $g: S' \rightarrow S''$, the composite of the two is the mapping $(g \circ f): S \rightarrow S''$ defined by the equation $(g \circ f)(x) = g(f(x))$, for all parts $x$ of $S$.